 You know the expression, “too much of a good thing?”
 Well, I’ve always loved travelling.
 Since I was a kid, there was nothing better than taking a trip to the airport and flying off to some new destination (or even old destination).
 Some folks like to be homebodies, and I get that, sometimes there’s nothing better than just hanging out at home and crashing on the couch.
 But for me, going somewhere new has always been the best.
 There is something about packing a suitcase and going to the airport that is exciting- the beginning of a new adventure.

 But I think I may have crossed a line in the past few weeks.
 Wow I’ve been travelling a lot.
-I thought when I decided to leave NASA that I was done orbiting the earth, but on a recent trip I actually flew around the planet twice- on the same suitcase!
+I thought when I decided to leave NASA that I was done orbiting the earth, but on a recent trip I actually flew around the planet twice- on the same suitcase, without washing my clothes!
 I have gotten more familiar than I ever thought I would with airports in every corner of the planet.
 I know TSA representatives by sight.
 I know what time of days different security lines are longest.
 I am an expert at rapidly undressing and unpacking in the security line.
 All of the little nuances of travelling have lost their mystery.
 I’d write a manuscript for a Hollywood movie about this, except I think that was done a few years ago.

 Despite the drudgery of Uber and TSA and boarding and luggage and modern airlines, there really are some upsides to travelling.
 The best and most obvious is seeing new places and meeting new people, something that never gets old.
 One of my favorite things to do when overseas is to try to learn the language.
 I’m usually fairly bad when it comes to accents, and I have to hear a word a million times in order to remember it, but one thing I don’t lack is the willingness to try.
 I’m sure I’ve offended people and made them laugh all over the world, but I just don’t mind trying to speak other languages.
 Self-confidence is not one of my weaknesses (and that can be a dangerous thing!)